xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 A tunnel is used to secure the movement of data from one network to another.

-A TestCloud Tunnel enables a secure connection to local resources so that users can test their software/application in a restricted environment, avoiding unwanted external access from the global network.
+TestCloud Tunnel enables a secure connection to local resources so that users can test their software/application in a restricted environment, avoiding unwanted external access from the global network.

-A TestCloud Tunnel can:
+TestCloud tunnel services can:

-* Scale up in accordance with the team size and user's needs.
+* Scale up with team size and work requirements.
-* Reduce latency to a minimum by deploying the QUIC protocol.
+* Reduce latency to a minimum by deploying the QUIC technology.
-* Prevent overload and crashes with multiple tunnel clients at the user's disposal.
+* Prevent overload and crashes when running many tunnel clients.
-* Provide a top-notch security by limiting access to authorized users with API keys only.
+* Provide security by limiting access to authorized users with API keys.
 * Optimize performance by enabling the usage of multiple Edge-servers for running multiple concurrent tests.

 ### How does TestCloud Tunnel work?